rgeraldporter/inquiry-monad/README.md

 npm install inquiry-monad-futures -S
 ```

-## Demos
+## Example Demos

-Some mini-projects will be included soon in this document to give practical examples of use.
-Where possible I will include links directly to a [Glitch](https://glitch.com) project so you may remix the code and play with the API.
+Here are some basic demonstrations of the Inquiry API in use.
+These projects are using [Glitch](https://glitch.com) so you may remix the code and play with the API on your own.

 -   [Birds Around Me](https://glitch.com/edit/#!/local-birds?path=server.js:70:1) - reads a user's GPS position, and retrieves birds reported to [eBird](https://ebird.org/) via eBird API.
 Inquiry is used to then answer a series of questions about the data.
 -   [Inquiry Weather Example](https://glitch.com/edit/#!/weather-checker?path=server.js:91:6) - reads the current weather forecast from Environment Canada for various places and answers some questions about results.

-## Inquiry types
+## Inquiry initial types

-There are three types of Inquiry:
+There are three initial types of Inquiry:

 -   `Inquiry` (syncronous-only)
 -   `InquiryP` (supports Promises)